Docker-Daze/itu-minitwit/report/report.md

 AI tools such as Chat GPT was used for idea generation.
 When problems occured, and no one knew how to fix it, the AI were asked to see, if a fix existed.
 AI were also used for finding errors in e.g. docker files.
 This approach often speed up development, as it often had great suggestions for common issues.
-Sometimes it was also useless, as it was a somewhat "unique" problem, and it did not know how to fix it.
+Sometimes it was also useless, as it had no good suggestions to some "unique" problems.
 In these cases, the TA's were useful.

 # Reflection Perspective